6

 Once you know the 1) species and 2) the volume, your ready to estimate the value of your timber.
 Keep reading.

-Estimating Standing Tree Value Varies Tremendously
+Key Factors in Estimating Standing Tree Value

 The Species in Your Woods